 If you make and save changes to a shared app, the people whom you shared it with will see your changes as soon as you publish them.
 This can be useful if you improve the app, but it can also negatively affect users if you remove or significantly change features.
 Remember to create a notification plan for alerting your users of major updates.

 Basic information about permissions and licensing that you should be aware of are:

 - Users and contributors need permissions to any data connections and gateways that a shared app uses.
 Some permissions come implicitly with the app, but you must explicitly grant others.
-If you create an app based on Common Data Service, you must also ensure that the users with whom you share the app have the appropriate permissions for the entity or entities on which the app relies.
-Specifically, those users must belong to a security role that can perform tasks such as creating, reading, writing, and deleting relevant records.
+If you create an app based on Microsoft Dataverse, you must also ensure that the users with whom you share the app have the appropriate permissions for the table or tables on which the app relies.
+Specifically, those users must belong to a security role that can perform tasks such as creating, reading, writing, and deleting relevant rows.
 In many cases, you'll want to create one or more custom security roles with the exact permissions that users need to run the app.
 You can then assign a role to each user as appropriate.

-- People who have Co-owner permission also need a Power Apps Per app plan or Power Apps Per user plan to work directly with entities in Common Data Service.
+- People who have Co-owner permission also need a Power Apps Per app plan or Power Apps Per user plan to work directly with tables in Dataverse.

 Sharing an app is simple, and it's a great way to make an app that you find useful available to people across your organization.